 Recently, I had the opportunity to reach out Paige Byrne, an elementary art educator from Washington D.C., for some advice on how she incorporates the Studio Habits in her art room.
 Paige’s advice centers on two big concepts that highlight the benefits of using the Studio Habits with your students.

 Recently, Paige did some deep thinking about her personal teaching philosophy.
-Namely, she wanted to find a way to fuse Reggio methods, Olivia Gude’s teachings, choice-based centers and contemporary art seamlessly together for her students.
+Namely, she wanted to find a way to fuse Reggio methods, Olivia Gude’s teachings, choice-based centers, and contemporary art seamlessly together for her students.
 The Studio Habits of Mind came to her rescue.
-She explained, “Students have so much more knowledge, motivation and interest in performing what we hope they can achieve.
+She explained, “Students have so much more knowledge, motivation, and interest in performing what we hope they can achieve.
 Many times, they surpass our expectations.
 The Studio Habits help me navigate the right support for my students in their art explorations.”
 For Paige, not only do the Habits allow her to organize her curriculum and pedagogy with choice-based methods but they also effortlessly connect different teaching methods.

 Many times, educational frameworks or curriculum guides are made to be utilized within particular grade levels or experience levels.
 With the Studio Habits, that is not the case.
-Paige says, “Each of the habits are rich across all grade levels and art centers.
+Paige says, “Each of the habits is rich across all grade levels and art centers.
 For example, I have a first grader engage & persist with map-making regardless if I’m demonstrating something many of his classmates choose to try.
 I may also have a fourth grader developing craft with comic drawing and a fifth grader expressing her love of figure sculpture.”

 Some educators might think of the concepts within the Studio Habits as “hidden curriculum.”
 It’s more difficult to measure a skill like Stretch and Explore than it is to measure a more “solid” concept like color theory.
 However, the Habits allow art teachers to emphasize modes of thinking that are crucial to their students’ cognitive development.
 The skills highlighted in the Habits are those that transfer easily to situations outside of the art room walls as they are adaptable to almost any learning situation.